 There is also Belvoir Castle only a stones throw from Whatton Manor which occupies a dominant position overlooking the vale.
 Belvoir Castle is the ancestral home of the family of the Dukes of Rutland.

-The original stables to Whatton Manor can still be seen from Manor Lane.
+After the demolition of the old house a new house was built and the original stables to Whatton Manor can still be seen from Manor Lane.

-Orchard House Hambleton
+Orchard House Hambleton in Rutland.

 Pencil Sketch by artist Penny Richardson of Orchard House at Hambleton before the family sold it in 1990.